LMUnit: Fine-grained Evaluation with Natural Language Unit Tests: Methodology

 \subsection{Post-Training of Rationales}

 While our initial model learns to generate rationales through imitation learning, there is no guarantee that these rationales actually improve scoring performance.
-We address this by collecting pairs of desirable and undesirable rationales for direct preference optimization \citep{rafailov2023direct}, training the model to prefer rationales that lead to correct scoring over those that don't.
-We employ several strategies for collecting these pairs.
-Through the Refined strategy, we collect on-policy rationales from our trained model and use the teacher to refine them through revisions \citep{d2024anchored} that improve scoring accuracy.
-With the Harmonized strategy, we provide the teacher with two rationales from our trained model from a preference pair and prompt the teacher to harmonize the rationales, ensuring that the independent reasoning traces are consistent with the relative quality of the two samples.
-In the Teacher-based strategy, we sample multiple rationales from the teacher on samples with known scores and use rationales with correct score outcomes as chosen samples and rationales with incorrect score outcomes as rejected.
+We address this by collecting pairs of desirable and undesirable rationales for direct preference optimization \citep{rafailov2023direct}, training the model to prefer rationales that lead to correct scoring.
+We employ several collection strategies: Through Refined, we collect on-policy rationales from our trained model and use the teacher to refine them through revisions \citep{d2024anchored} that improve scoring accuracy.
+With Harmonized, we provide the teacher with two model rationales from a preference pair to harmonize them with their samples' relative quality.
+In the Teacher-based strategy, we sample teacher rationales on known-score samples, using those with correct outcomes as chosen samples and incorrect ones as rejected.
 We compare these approaches in Table \ref{tab:rationale_ablations}.